 Meeting Client Needs

 Clients often look for writers who can adapt to their specific needs.
-By displaying a range of content types, you signal to potential clients that you can handle various writing tasks.
+By displaying various content types, you signal potential clients that you can handle various writing tasks.

 Standing Out